connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 # Is Everywhere Useful?

+So you can put this stuff nearly everywhere.
 But should you?
 I'd actually say, probably not.
 We still haven't addressed problem #7 yet - the log and rethrow anti-pattern.

 In my opinion, logging all these verbose "this is where I got to" lines feels old-fashioned.
 I tend to write web applications, not console applications.
 My error details will be returned to my API when using a development environment.
 For trace information, we have debuggers nowadays.
 The scale we work at in production might mean such verbose logging is impractical anyway.